Amedeo Modigliani: Art market

 In November 2010, a painting of a nude by Amedeo Modigliani, part of a series of nudes he created around 1917, sold for more than $68.9m (£42.7m) at an auction in New York—a record for the artist's work.
 Bidding for La Belle Romaine pushed its price well past its $40m (£24.8m) estimate.
 Modigliani's previous auction record was 43.2m euros (£35.8m), set earlier in 2010 in Paris.
 Another painting by the artist—Jeanne Hébuterne (au chapeau), one of the first portraits he painted of his lover—sold for $19.1m (£11.8m), much higher than its pre-sale estimate of $9–12m (£5.6–7.4m).

 On 9 November 2015 the 1917 painting Nu couché, sold at Christie's in New York for US$170.4 million.
 On 14 May 2018 the 1917 painting Nu couché (sur le côté gauche) sold at Sotheby's in New York for $157.2 million.
 This was the highest auction price in Sotheby's history.

 Forgeries

 Modigliani is one of the most faked artists in the world.
 Rising prices for works attributed to him as well as the legend surrounding his short life have fueled a market for forgeries of both paintings and sculptures.

-In 1984, students carved three stone heads in a Modigliani style which caused a sensation when they were discovered in a canal in Livorno, Italy, so eager people were to believe the heads were authentic, but the students had filmed themselves making the heads with a Black and Decker drill.
+In 1984, students carved three stone heads in a Modigliani style, causing a sensation when they were "discovered" in a canal in Livorno, Italy.
+Experts claimed they were authentic until the students released a video they had filmed of themselves making the heads with a Black and Decker drill.
 In 2018 twenty fake Modiglianis were seized at an exhibition in Genoa.
+Famous art forgers such as Elmyr de Hory admitted to creating many fake Modiglianis.
+Experienced art dealers such as Klaus Perls were tricked into purchasing fake Modigliani statues.
+It has been estimated that most artworks attributed to Modigliani are actually forgeries.